javirandor/speech-technologies/README.md

 cp /usr/local/Cellar/cmu-sphinxtrain/HEAD-0c21a6e/libexec/sphinxtrain/map_adapt <working directory>
 cp /usr/local/Cellar/cmu-sphinxtrain/HEAD-0c21a6e/libexec/sphinxtrain/mk_s2sendump <working directory>
 ```
-To execute the following instructions, you will have to copy these scripts to your working folder previously.
-These are the commands for MAC.

 For my specific use case, this was the followed process:
 1. Creating a working repository where I placed my training audio files and transcription.